Codecademy/docs/content/dart/concepts/map/map.md

   - 'learn-dart'
   - 'paths/computer-science'
 ---

 The Map object is a key/value pair.
 The values and keys in a map may be of any type.
-A Map is a dynamic collection meaning it can grow and shrink at runtime.
+A Map is a dynamic collection that can grow and shrink at runtime.

 ## Syntax